Picture not described

 • Winner: Tie.
 The account opening process is similarly quick and easy for both Starling and Monzo.

-Overall winner: Is Starling better than Monzo?
+Overall winner: Which is better, Starling or Monzo?

+Starling.
 It’s incredibly close, as both Starling and Monzo are great options if you want to open an account with a digital challenger bank.
 They offer streamlined apps with loads of cool features, can be set up quickly, let you spend fee-free overseas and can help you budget or save.

 If we had to choose just one, it would probably be Starling, for its free Post Office cash deposits and fee-free ATM withdrawals wherever you are in the world.
 But if you’re not a heavy cash user, either at home or abroad, then that might not be the most important factor to you.